Department of Justice is now the Department of Communities and Justice. Find out more >

 Checklist: What to take to the hearing

-Before you go to Court, you should read your own documents so you can remember what you told the Court.
+Before the hearing, you should read your own documents so you can remember what you told the Court.

 The Court will ask you questions about what you have said in your documents.
 You need to be able to answer these questions.